Janus1992/KSP_Starship-kOS-Interface/README.md

 - Community Resource Pack (for using "liquid methane" instead of ksp's standard "liquid fuel") https://forum.kerbalspaceprogram.com/index.php?/topic/83007-1x-community-resource-pack/

-# DOES NOT WORK WITH:
+# USERS REPORT IT DOES NOT WORK WITH:
 - RSS/RO
 - FMRS
 - Cryotanks
+- Atmospheric Autopilot